The Specific Carbohydrate Diet

 I was diagnosed with Crohn’s disease in 2002, at the age of 41.

-The diet I went on is called the Specific Carbohydrate Diet, as written about by Elaine Gottschall in her book, Breaking the Vicious Cycle: Intestinal Health Through Diet.
-There’s some crazy science in there, and the list of legal and illegal foods is not very intuitive, so it’s important to read the book through at least once before starting the diet (preferably two or three times).
+The diet I went on is called the Specific Carbohydrate Diet, as refined by Elaine Gottschall in her book, Breaking the Vicious Cycle: Intestinal Health Through Diet.
+There's some crazy science in there, and the list of legal and illegal foods is not very intuitive, so it's important to read the book through at least once, and preferably two or three times, before starting the diet.

 I am happy to help people out and to answer questions, because I know how tough it is to get started.
 But unless it’s a dire emergency, please read through the links, etc. as directed before emailing me with more questions.
 There’s a bit of a learning curve w/ SCD, but it will make sense after you do some reading and digest it a bit, no pun intended (I hate puns).